cmars/stigmerge/README.md

 Substitute `docker` for `podman` if necessary.

-Build the container with `podman build -t stigmerge .`
+Build the container with `podman build -t stigmerge .` or pull [stigmerge/stigmerge](https://hub.docker.com/r/stigmerge/stigmerge):latest.

-Mount the /data volume to seed or fetch files.
+Mount `/data` to seed files from or fetch files to the host.
 The current working directory defaults to this volume in the container.

+Mount `/state` to access details about the peer, such as the share key for distribution.

 The following example seeds a file `linux.iso` located at `./data/linux.iso`.